Mata Nui Online Game: Background and gameplay

 Mata Nui Online Game is set on the fictional island of Mata Nui, which is divided into six elementally-themed regions: the aquatic region of Ga-Wahi, the jungle region of Le-Wahi, the icy and mountainous region of Ko-Wahi, the subterranean region of Onu-Wahi, the desert region of Po-Wahi, and the volcanic region of Ta-Wahi.
 Each of the regions contains a village, known as a koro.
 A great temple, Kini-Nui, lies near the center of the island.
 Each village is led by a Turaga elder.
 The island's villages live in fear of the evil Makuta, whose dark power dominates the island.
 The island is inhabited by Rahi, or animals, some of which have fallen under the control of Makuta.
 In order to have the power to defeat Makuta, the island's Toa warriors must collect six Kanohi masks, each of which grants them a unique power.

 Some elements of the game are not officially canon to the Bionicle story, as they were not officially approved by the Bionicle story team.
 However, the game is regarded as one of the major vehicles of the 2001-2003 Bionicle story and became the primary story medium following the cancellation of the planned PC game Lego Bionicle: The Legend of Mata Nui.

 Mata Nui Online Game is a browser-based point-and-click adventure game.
 The game was designed to run using Adobe Flash.
-During the game, the player controls Takua, an adventurous villager on the island of Mata Nui; Takua is also the playable character in Lego Bionicle: Quest for the Toa, which was released in October 2001, and the events of Mata Nui Online Game directly follow the ending of Quest for the Toa, and featured as the main character of the 2003 film Bionicle: Mask of Light.
+During the game, the player controls Takua, an adventurous villager on the island of Mata Nui; Takua is also the playable character in Lego Bionicle: Quest for the Toa, which was released in October 2001, and the events of Mata Nui Online Game directly follow the ending of Quest for the Toa.
+Takua was later featured as the main character of the 2003 film Bionicle: Mask of Light.
 The player can move throughout the island by moving their cursor to the left and right side of the screen and clicking when an icon appears.
 Objects and characters in the world can be interacted with; some items can be presented to non-playable characters or used in the world.
 The player later gains access to a flute, which can be used for fast travel to any of the island's villages.
 The game was released episodically, and the content of future episodes was teased through an in-game telescope.